Signs Of Codependency In Relationships: Can Therapy Help?

 Build better boundaries and self-esteem in your relationships

-The potential impacts of codependency
+The potential mental health impacts of codependency in relationships

 Healthy relationships are typically characterized by two people coming together to impart experiences, support, and love.
 With codependent relationships, however, either one partner or both partners are not fully independent.
-Their emotional state depends on that of their partner, and they’re likely to give up or ignore their own needs.
+Their emotional state depends on that of their relationship partner, and they’re likely to give up or ignore their own needs.
 Letting yourself and your desires merge within one another means you’re not being fully authentic, which is a crucial component of the intimacy that healthy relationships are usually built on.
-Codependent relationships, whether with a dysfunctional family member, friend, or spouse, tend to lead to emotional imbalances, a buildup of resentment, and a loss of your sense of self.
-Recognizing the signs of co-dependency is often the first step toward taking action to find a better balance.

-Four common signs of a codependent dynamic
+Four common signs of codependent behavior in a relationship

 1. External focusing